apache/echarts-doc/en/option/partial/tooltip-common.md

 + `'inside'`

-   Center position of the graphic element where the mouse is in, which is only valid when [trigger](~tooltip.trigger) is `'item'`.
+   Center position of the graphic element where the mouse is in.

 + `'top'`

-    Top position of the graphic element where the mouse is in, which is only valid when [trigger](~tooltip.trigger) is `'item'`.
+    Top position of the graphic element where the mouse is in.

 + `'left'`

-    Left position of the graphic element where the mouse is in, which is only valid when [trigger](~tooltip.trigger) is `'item'`.
+    Left position of the graphic element where the mouse is in.

 + `'right'`

-    Right position of the graphic element where the mouse is in, which is only valid when [trigger](~tooltip.trigger) is `'item'`.
+    Right position of the graphic element where the mouse is in.

 + `'bottom'`

-    Bottom position of the graphic element where the mouse is in, which is only valid when [trigger](~tooltip.trigger) is `'item'`.
+    Bottom position of the graphic element where the mouse is in.

 #${prefix} formatter(string|Function)